• Skip to main content

 You have had years of profitable education and you can find some important details to include in your resume from there.

 Your GPA could be a great start.
-If you have a high GPA, advertising it can portray your great work ethics.
-The same as if you have taken honours and awards or any related courses.
+If you have a high GPA, advertising can portray your great work ethic.
+The same as if you have taken honors and awards or any related courses.

 And lastly, if you have ever volunteered to work anywhere and at anything, make sure to include this.